Alabama Disabled Veteran Benefits

 What it is: free state-park day-use admission for veterans, and reduced-fee or nearly-free hunting and fishing licenses run by the Alabama Department of Conservation and Natural Resources (ADCNR).

 - Parks for Patriots: veterans and active-duty military get free admission to Alabama State Parks that charge an entrance or day-use fee; you may be asked to show ID or documentation at the gate.
-The official page covers day-use admission and does not state a separate camping discount — confirm camping/lodging rates with the specific park.
+Separately, veterans and active-duty military also get a 15% daily discount on overnight accommodations (lodges, cabins, and campgrounds) across the Alabama State Parks system.

 - Military Veteran's Appreciation Hunting License: for resident veterans with a minimum 50% service-connected disability (or 100%); requires a VA letter stating the disability level.
 Veteran form: 100% Disabled Military Veteran's Appreciation Hunting License (PDF).